 Victim Assistance Program

 The Victim Assistance Program has a two-fold mission.
-First, and foremost, they provide support to the victims and their families during the chaos following a traumatic event.
-They are resourceful and able to assess a situation so that the best possible assistance may be provided to the victims.
+First and foremost, volunteers provide support to the victims and their families during the chaos following a traumatic event.
+They are resourceful and able to assess a situation so the best possible assistance may be provided to the victims.
 Secondly, members assist with the emotional needs of the victim and family so that deputies, investigators and other emergency personnel may perform their duties.
 Program members serve as liaison between the victim and the people who are charged with the responsibility of investigating the scene.
-If victim assistance is needed, please call the Communications Section at 303-795-4711.

 Many times, a victim’s healing process is helped with the intervention of a professional.
 If you would like to talk to someone about your victimization, call the Victim Assistance Program at 720-874-4038 for a referral, or call any of the agencies listed below.
 They are dedicated to making sure your needs are met.